Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-Having a road trip to Finland and Norway is a great experience.
-Considering the different road structures of the roads, the presence of animals lingering around and other people's driving habits, one must always be alert and extremely careful while driving.
+A road trip to Finland and Norway is a great experience.
+Considering the different road structures, animals lingering around, and other people's driving habits, one must always be alert and extremely careful.
 If possible, a second driver is recommended.
-It is wise to prepare well and make a good itinerary before your road trip.
-Booking accommodation early is needed to get the best rates, and to make the trip less stressful.
+Preparing well and planning a suitable itinerary before your road trip is wise.
+Booking accommodation early is needed to get the best rates and to make the journey less stressful.

 A white beach at Sommaroy